hull/hull-connectors/packages/connectors/hull-aircall/assets/readme.md

 ### For each of those events, we capture the following properties:

- field Name | field Value
+ Field Name | Field Value
 -------|------------------------------------
 status | "initial" / "answered" / "done"
 direction | "inbound" / "outbound"